PoffM/ui-test-visualizer/README.md

 ## Enabling Your Styles

-Often UI tests are written without the styles that would normally be in the `<head>` of your actual application.
+Often UI tests run without the styles that would normally be in the `<head>` of your actual application.
 However, this extension's UI has a menu to manually enable any additional stylesheets.

-Styles are loaded using Vite's CSS processing API, so you can use any of the following:
+Styles are loaded using Vite's `preprocessCSS()` API, so you can use any of the following:

 - CSS
 - Sass